Haroon96/Warzone-Stats/README.md

 - For team splits, send `!wz teams <teamSize>` to get a random list of teams from registered users.

 ## Example
-- To fetch stats for the player _m_haroon2305_ playing with a PlayStation for the last two weeks, send `!wz stats br psn m_haroon2305 2w`.
+- To fetch stats for the player _botmun__ playing with a PlayStation for the past two weeks, send `!wz stats br psn botmun_ 2w`.
 - Example response from the bot on Discord

 <p align="center">